15 QUICK AND EASY WAYS TO SIMPLIFY YOUR SPACE

 1. Hall and entrance way

 First up, a practical project!
 Pretend you’ve gone out for the day doing your usual daily activities and come back into your home.
 Do you have bags, coats, keys, hats, footballs, books or anything else that you tend to dump by the front door?
 Create a system for organising this stuff so that everything has a home – a place to be stored when not in use.
+Your entrance way is the first place that you and your guests see as you walk in through the front door.
+Be mindful of what kind of impression and feeling you want to create!

 2. Keys, purse and wallet